If you haven’t heard this before, you’re going to hear it now…Jewelry is an emotional purchase.

 How well does that stone sparkle, if it even DOES sparkle?.Is the diamond cut too deep that all the carat weight is on the bottom of the diamond… or Is the diamond cut too shallow making it look extremely bigger than it actually is in reality?
 These are all factors you can’t capture looking at a video on the computer screen.
 These are the vital details these online jewelers are NOT telling you that make that diamond SUCH A GREAT DEAL!
 You may be purchasing a diamond that you presume is cheaper, but sadly you are getting what you pay for!

 You also can’t leave out the service and warranties.
 Some online retailers claim that they have lifetime warranties on all their diamond engagement rings.
 And that may be so.
 However, do you really want to send out that $10,000 engagement ring in the mail every time it needs a simple ring cleaning & inspection, ring sizing or prong re-tipped?
 Who knows what the turnaround time will be before she gets it back on her finger.
 And then there’s always the scary unknown of who is working on your ring.
 Do these online retailers have a jeweler on-site or are they subbing-out the work?
 The fact is, your future wife isn’t going to be very happy with you every time you have to send it out.
 And you probably won’t be happy about it either.
 I think it’s safe to say that you would probably feel more comfortable dropping your ring off for a cleaning and inspection with your jewelry you PERSONALLY know and trust.

 So when you’re newly engaged fiancé asks where you purchased the ring do you want to answer with “Oh, honey I just bought it online.”

-Or do you want to answer with, “I personally picked the ring out myself from a jeweler I trust.”
+You probably want to answer with, “I personally picked the ring out myself from a jeweler I trust.”